or2ooo/react-todo-app-mvvm-hooks/README.md

 ## Overview

 This project is built using Create React App and TypeScript.
-The main purpose of the project is to showcase how to implement the ViewModel-first approach in a React application.
+The main purpose of the project is to showcase how to implement the ViewModel-first approach in a React application using React Context and `useState` for state management, without relying on third-party libraries such as MobX or Redux.

+In this example, the ViewModel logic is separated from the view components, and the ViewModel instance is shared with the components using React Context.
+This helps achieve a clean separation of concerns and makes the code more maintainable and testable.

+The project includes a simple counter component that demonstrates the ViewModel-first approach.

 ### ViewModel-first Approach Explanation